How to check performance of robots using Process Monitor

 From Orchestrator edit the robot and change its type to Attended.

-Run the same workflow on the robot machine directly from robot tray and capture the job using Process Monitor like usual.
+Run the same workflow on the robot machine directly from the robot tray and capture the job using Process Monitor like usual.
 Save the file with a different name to not overwrite the unattended log.

 Open both .pml files from Attended and Unattended scenarios with ProcMon and use the Show Process Tree feature to locate UiPath Executor